awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-lambda-eventsourcemapping.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `MaximumBatchingWindowInSeconds`  <a name="cfn-lambda-eventsourcemapping-maximumbatchingwindowinseconds"></a>
-\(Streams\) The maximum amount of time to gather records before invoking the function, in seconds\.
+\(Streams and SQS standard queues\) The maximum amount of time to gather records before invoking the function, in seconds\.
 *Required*: No
 *Type*: Integer
 *Minimum*: `0`